1. Shoot During the Golden Hours

-If it’s a sunny day, I like to get up before dawn and be in the place I want to photograph when the sun crests the Green Mountain of Vermont, or wherever I am.
-The light around the golden hours at sunrise and sunset provide the most angle, shadow and warm tones to help create powerful pictures.
-Shoot into the sun for backlit pictures, shoot with the sun behind the drone for warm landscapes or straight down for graphic shadows and patterns.
+If it’s a sunny day, I like to get up before dawn and be in place as the sun crests the Green Mountains—or whatever landscape I’m photographing.
+Sunrise and sunset offer warm tones, long shadows, and dramatic light, perfect for powerful images.
+Shoot into the sun for glowing, backlit scenes; shoot with the sun behind the drone for warm, evenly lit landscapes; or aim straight down to highlight graphic shadows and natural patterns.

 2. Embrace Cloudy Days